 Diagnosis and Procedure Codes

-CPT codes, or the Current Procedural Terminology codes, are procedure codes that describe the service rendered by the healthcare professional.
-The MNT codes 97802, 97803, and 97804 are CPT codes that RDNs use on claims to report nutrition services provided by the RDN.
+CPT codes®, or the Current Procedural Terminology codes, are five-digit procedure codes that describe the service rendered by the healthcare professional.
+The MNT codes 97802, 97803, and 97804 are CPT® codes that RDNs use on claims to report nutrition services provided by the RDN.
 In addition to the MNT codes, there are other codes that may be used by RDNs.